PaulLeung93/LobbyLens/app/src/main/java/io/github/paulleung93/lobbylens/markdown/lobbylens.md

 Project Roadmap: LobbyLens
 Vision: To create a data-driven Android application that provides transparency in politics by visualizing campaign finance data directly onto images of politicians, using on-device AI for recognition and processing.

 Core Features
 1. True Facial Recognition: Utilizes an on-device TensorFlow Lite model (FaceNet) to identify politicians directly from their faces, without relying on text in the image.
 2. Manual Politician Search: A robust fallback option allowing users to search for any US politician by name, ensuring full accessibility.
-3. Industry Icon Visualization: Instead of individual company logos, the app visualizes the top contributing industries (e.g., Health, Finance, Defense) using a clean, symbolic icon set.
-The size of the icon corresponds to the total donation amount from that sector.
+3. Company Logo Visualization: Instead of generic icons, the app fetches and visualizes the logos of the top contributing organizations.
+The size of the logo corresponds to the total donation amount from that company.
 4. Historical Campaign Data: Users can select different election cycles to see how a politician's funding sources have changed over time.
-5. Detailed Industry Breakdown: A dedicated details screen provides a comprehensive view of the top contributing industries, their total donation amounts, and a historical bar chart showing funding trends across multiple cycles.
+5. Detailed Organization Breakdown: A dedicated details screen provides a comprehensive view of the top contributing organizations, their total donation amounts, and a historical bar chart showing funding trends across multiple cycles.
 6. Save & Share: Users can save the final generated image to their device or share it directly to social media and messaging apps.

 UI/UX Design
 The app will have a clean, modern, and data-focused interface with three main screens:
 1. Home Screen: